rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 This note is most directly useful for:

-* `stack0r-64` / `stack0g-64`: adjacent data corruption, with the graduate
-  variant requiring preservation of a neighboring integrity field.
+* `stack0g-64`: bounded adjacent-data corruption that preserves a neighboring integrity field.
-* `stack1r-64` / `stack1g-64`: exact environment-variable overwrites, with
+* `stack1g-64`: an exact environment-variable overwrite built from explicit bytes.
-  the graduate variant adding binary-data transformation diagnosis.
-* `stack2r-64` / `stack2g-64`: function-pointer control-flow hijacking,
-  first with a stable non-PIE address and then with leak-assisted PIE rebasing.
+* `stack2g-64`: function-pointer control-flow hijacking with leak-assisted PIE rebasing.

 It also sets up:

-* `stack0r-guessdown` / `stack0g-guessdown`: the same early questions in a
-  remote black-box setting with a runtime-sized layout and timeout.
+* `stack0g-guessdown`: the same early questions in a remote black-box setting with a runtime-sized layout and timeout.
-* `stack2r-warp-drive` / `stack2g-warp-drive`: source-withheld Ghidra
-  analysis followed by either a stable non-PIE target or leak-assisted PIE rebasing.
+* `stack2g-warp-drive`: source-withheld Ghidra analysis followed by leak-assisted PIE rebasing.

-The next set of notes on stack frames and return addresses will pick up with `stack3r-64`.
+The next set of notes on stack frames and return addresses will continue with the saved-return-address challenges after that sequence has been updated.

 ## What Comes Next?